 BiographyDr.
 Leigh earned her medical degree at the University of Chicago Pritzker School of Medicine, where she also completed training in General Pediatrics, followed by Adult and Child Neurology.
 Following completion of specialty training, she joined Duke University in the Departments of Pediatrics and Medicine.
 At Duke University Medical Center, she developed the Duke Neurofibromatosis Clinic and Biobank.
 She directed the Duke Neurofibromatosis Clinic until her recruitment to Massachusetts General Hospital.
-Her expertise in providing multidisciplinary care to pediatric, as well as, adult patients with Neurofibromatosis strengthens our family-centered treatment model to provide specialized and continued care for both children and adults.
+Dr. Leigh is also the Director of the Pediatric Neuromuscular Service, which provides mulitidisciplinary care for muscular dystrophies, congenital myopathies, juvenile myasthenia gravis and motor neuron disorder including spinal muscular atrophy and charcot marie tooth.
+Her expertise in providing multidisciplinary care to pediatric, as well as, adult patients strengthens our program?s family-centered treatment model to provide specialized and continued care for both children and adults

 ResearchIn Neurofibromatosis, type 1 (NF1), clinical variability is common.
 Prior studies of families affected by NF1 have implicated trait-specific modifier genes as important determinants of the clinical variability in NF1.
-The focus of Dr. Leigh's current research is directed at searching for modifiers of tumor development, whose identification may provide us with potential therapeutic targets, as well as clues to better understanding of the underlying mechanisms in tumor development.
+The focus of Dr. Leigh's research is directed at searching for modifiers of tumor development, whose identification may provide us with potential therapeutic targets, as well as clues to better understanding of the underlying mechanisms in tumor development.
+Dr. Leigh expanded this research into understanding Duchenne Muscular Dystrophy(DMD), a neurogenetic condition affecting muscle and multiple organ systems with clinical variability.
+Trait specific modifiers related to severity of disease can provide greater insight towards targeted therapies in this complex, multi-system condition.
+Current research efforts in DMD include clinical trials and drug development.

 Phone 2: 617-643-4645